asmaamirkhan/DeepLearningNotes/9-SequenceModels/3-WordRepres.md

 - If this is your first try, you should try to download a pre-trained model that has been made and actually works best.
 - If you have enough data, you can try to implement one of the available algorithms.
 - Because word embeddings are very computationally expensive to train, most ML practitioners will load a pre-trained set of embeddings.
-- A final note that you can't guarantee that the axis used to represent the features will be well-aligned with what might be easily humanly interpretable axis like gender, royal, age.

 ## 🧐 References
 - [Recurrent Neural Networks Cheatsheet ✨](https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-recurrent-neural-networks)